domeengine/dome/docs/modules/collections.md

 ## Hashable
 Certain collections in this module use hashing to store values efficiently.
-But this means that tthe keys used are actually hashable types.
+But this means that the keys used are actually hashable types.

 By default, this means you can only store:
 * `null`